 Fortunately, the Web editor does work the way it is meant to.
 Between two different web editors working on the same document, changes do show up in real-time, albeit with a notable delay.
 This delay isn't game-breaking, but it is enough to put me off from using the Web editor, too.
 Naturally, to see anything that's been typed in through the Web editor, users on the desktop application will have to save their document to see the changes.

+Due to these flaws, at this very moment, I simply cannot recommend using Word in the Microsoft Office 2016 Preview for collaborative editing.
+The experience is too broken and unrefined, and will likely cause more headaches than it is worth.
 However, let's look at it in another way: This is still a Preview application, and therefore not representative of the final product.
 All we can hope for is that the way it works now isn't the way that Microsoft has intended for the collaborative editor to work, and that the current version is simply a makeshift fix in order to have a working prototype out in time for this Preview package.

 What will it take to make us happy with the collaborative editing feature in Microsoft Word?
 A simple setup (check), easy sharing (check), along with real-time editing between the Web editor and the desktop application as snappy as it works in Google Docs, without sacrificing any of Word's compelling features.
 In short, I just want to use the feature, without having to think about how to use it.